Vhati/Slipstream-Mod-Manager/skel_win/readme_for_windows.txt

       http://johann.loefflmann.net/en/software/jarfix/index.html

 * If you get permission errors...
+    Option 1:
+      Right-click modman.exe to run as an admin.

+    Option 2:
       Start Menu -> Programs -> Accessories.
       Right-click "Command Prompt" to run as an admin.
       Type this, then hit enter: cd "c:\location\of\Slipstream" Type this, then hit enter: java -jar modman.jar

+    Option 3:
-    Make sure that your resource.dat and data.dat files are not read-only.
+      Make sure resource.dat and data.dat aren't read-only.

 * If the game shows exclamation marks for everything...
     See the suggestion below for replacing corrupt resources.